ComSSA/www.comssa.org.au/minutes/2014-08-06/index.md

 ### Gundam night

-  * Delan, Alex, Callum and Denial are attending
+  * Delan, Alex, Callum and Daniel are attending
   * Next Wednesday night
   * Delan will create the Facebook event
   * Jasmine will share the event with the AniCu Facebook group